 Curbside Recycling & Refuse Program

-To guarantee pickup, please have your recycling cart out before 6 a.m. on your pickup day.
+To guarantee pickup, please have your recycling/trash carts out before 6 a.m. on your pickup day.
 Place cart at the curb with the arrows and lid opening toward the street.
 All trash and recycling must be placed in the provided carts.
 Any trash bags or recycling placed outside of the carts will be left behind.
 Make sure the lids are closed as this will keep animals, rain, snow and ice out.
 For ease of automated pickup, please place your carts no closer than 3 feet apart of each other and away from obstacles such as mailboxes, utility poles, fire hydrants, parked cars or under trees.

 There is no refuse or recycling collection on the following holidays.
-NOTE: July 4th and Christmas are on Sunday's this year and so these holidays will NOT delay the collection ,as noted below

 - New Year's Day

 - Memorial Day